Law Databases

 Nexis Uni

-Nexis Uni features more than 15,000 news, business, and legal sources from LexisNexis, including U.S. Supreme Court decisions dating back to 1790.
-Nexis Uni's intuitive interface offers quick discovery across all content types, personalization features such as alerts and saved searches, and a collaborative workspace with shared folders and annotated documents.
+Nexis Uni features news, business, and legal sources from LexisNexis, including U.S. Supreme Court decisions dating back to 1790.
 Includes access to Shepard’s.

 ProQuest Legislative Insight

-Provides links to documents created by Congress during the process leading up to the enactment of U.S. Public Laws.
-Documents include the full text of the Public Law itself, all versions of related bills, law-specific Congressional Record excerpts, committee hearings, reports, and prints.
-Also included are Presidential signing statements, CRS reports, and miscellaneous congressional publications that provide background material to aid in the understanding of issues related to the making of the law.
+Provides access to documents created by Congress during the process leading up to the enactment of U.S. Public Laws.
+Also included are Presidential signing statements, Congressional Research Service (CRS) reports, and miscellaneous congressional publications that provide background material to aid in the understanding of issues related to the making of the law.
 Contains legislative histories for Public Laws from 1929-2019.

 ProQuest Regulatory Insight

-Regulatory Insight contains administrative law histories organized by public law, and provides functionality similar to the functionality found in Legislative Insight, to facilitate research.
+Regulatory Insight contains U.S. federal administrative law histories organized by public law and executive order.
+Coverage begins in 1936.

 ProQuest Supreme Court Insight